 - Stress – Feeling stress is not just psychological, it’s also physical.
 Stress releases cortisol which increases your insulin resistance.
 This means your blood glucose levels will spike, affecting your mood, sleep, concentration span, and body weight.
 Why not make an effort to unwind and manage your stress better this year?

-4 tips for planning your new year’s resolutions
+4 ideas for making your resolutions a revolution

 As we’ve seen, the key to making new year’s resolutions that last is planning them properly and thoroughly.
 Here are some simple things you can do to make sure you’re setting yourself up for success.